michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 - [ ] AzureBastionSubnet NSG (if used) follows Microsoft's current Bastion requirements
 - [ ] NSG flow logs enabled on all three NSGs, storing to the flow logs storage account
 - [ ] Azure Bastion deployed and running in the hub
-- [ ] Private DNS zone for `privatelink.cognitiveservices.azure.com` created and linked to the spoke VNet
 - [ ] Azure Policy denying public IP creation assigned to the resource group, with a durable name-based exclusion for Bastion
 - [ ] Peering connectivity verified from both sides
 - [ ] Flow log storage confirmed capturing data (once traffic exists)